 As stated elsewhere, the vast majority of humans become very primitive, very defensive, and very reactive when there is any hint at all that our our senses of power and control could be threatened (whether or not our true power and control are actually threatened is not the issue, it is the worry about a possible loss of power that triggers the primitivism).

 Trauma based reactions can lead people to think in highly defensive ways as well as act oppressively in order to feel safe.
 We see this in individuals.
 But we can also see it plainly in large cultural reactions.
 A classic example might be the internment of Japanese American citizens after Pearl Harbor.

 Cultural reactions to events mirror those of the people living within the culture.
 People are profoundly affected by personal traumas, and it makes sense that cultural reactions end up being large as well.
 This does does not excuse oppressive behavior at all.
-But understanding the (probable) origins of oppressive behaviors and how they can evolve into oppressive cultural systems can help us immensely as we strive to create more peaceful and less oppressive worlds.
+But understanding the (probable) origins of the impulse to oppress, and how the impulse can evolve into various kinds of (very serious and large) oppressive symptoms can help us immensely as we strive to create more peaceful and less oppressive worlds.

 Recognizing that worries about power and control often trigger deeply defensive reactions, leads to a highly convincing explanation for why some people become so defensive (to the point of clinical level denial in many cases) when their routine acts of privilege and power are pointed out to them as unacceptable.